 “But in those moments, even though it’s difficult, you still have to empathize.
 In fact, that’s the most important time to have empathy, or as Brené Brown says, to feel with someone.
 In those moments, you have to take a step back and see what went wrong, what you can own about that, and try and do better.”

-Friends, it is my promise to you—my customer, my reader, my “whatever role you play in my world”—to do as he suggests: Better.
+Friends, it is my promise to you—my reader, my fellow Swiftie, my potential customer, my “whatever role you play in my world”—to do as Paul suggests: Better.